CALL NOW

 Filing a lawsuit against Nationwide requires the claimant to take legal action by taking the claim to court.
 In most instances, the policyholder’s insurance company will be responsible for paying out the settlement reached in court.

-Eligibility For Filing A Car Accident Lawsuit Against Nationwide
+Eligibility for Filing a Car Accident Lawsuit Against Nationwide

 Your eligibility to file a lawsuit against Nationwide following a vehicle accident will largely depend on how your initial Nationwide insurance claim was handled.